tektutor/devops-march-2022/Day1/README.md

      1. Namespace - is used to separate or isolate containers from each other by letting them run it own namespace
      2. CGroups ( Control Groups )
          - resource quota allocation
-         - i.e it help in putting some restriction on how much CPU resources, RAM and Storage a particular container can use
+         - i.e it helps in applying some restriction on how much CPU resources, RAM and Storage a particular container can use
          - this is required to ensure that one single container does'nt take up all the H/W resources leaving other containers starve for H/W resources

-## Checking the version of docker installed
+## ⛹️‍♂️ Lab - Checking the version of docker installed
 ```
 docker --version
 ```